 Lower profits.
 As customers buy more items, merchants make less money on a single item.

 - Decreased brand value.
-Discounts on bulk sales can attract customers, but they can affect the brand value, as well.
+Discounts on bulk sales can attract more customers, but they can also affect the brand value.
 Evaluate the level of discount you want to offer via volume pricing to avoid sending the message that your products aren’t valuable or competitive.

 Who Is Volume Pricing Model Best for?